hexagontruth/hexular/README.md

   - Cell neighborhood dropdown &mdash; Not all rules use the default neighborhood (those constructed using the `ruleBuilder` function do not for instance), but most built-in rules involving totals, counts, &c. will
   - A series of buttons to activate and deactivate particular built-in filters

-In the configuration modal, rule assignment select menus are populated with the contents of the `rules` object loaded from `demo/rules.js`, merged with those already available in Hexular core.
+Rule assignment select menus are populated with the contents of the `rules` object loaded from `demo/rules.js`, merged with those already available in Hexular core.
 Custom rules may be added via the console, e.g.:

         Board.config.addRule(name, (cell) => cell.state == 3 ?
 1 : 0)